|First Year Program|

 First-Year Program Withdrawal Policy

-Students may not withdraw from a First-Year Program course.
+Students may not withdraw from a First-Year Program Seminar or Writing course.
 Only in rare circumstances are exceptions made, such as instances of serious and extended illness.
-Any request for withdrawal from an FYP course requires formal approval by the FYP Coordinator and the Provost.
+Any request for withdrawal from an FYP Seminar or Writing course requires formal approval by the FYP Coordinator and Dean of the First Year Experience.
 If granted, such a withdrawal does not constitute an exemption from completion of all FYP requirements.